We offer comprehensive and personalized care for viral illnesses such as VIH / SIDA and hepatitis

 - Nausea and vomiting

-- Dark-colored urine and pale bowel movements
+- Dark yellow urine and pale stools

-- Stomach pain
+- Stomach ache

-- Jaundice, yellowing of skin and eyes
+- Jaundice, a symptom where the skin and eyes look yellowish

 Below are some of the treatments we provide to patients with hepatitis: